GameGrind/Simple-RPG-in-Unity/README.md

 ![](https://i.imgur.com/bC6fz3y.gif)

 ### Teleportation System (extensible interaction system)
 The interactable system is used for enemies, NPCs (quest givers, dialogue guys, whatever), player movement, examining objects, and everything inbetween.
-As an example of it doing anything, here's a teleportation network using weird water fountains:
+As an example of it doing anything, here's a teleportation network using weird water wells:

 ![](https://i.imgur.com/BHatq8d.gif)